 Penguin released the three novels in 1974 in a clever triptych.
-The designer Humphrey Sutton uses a layered collage across the three covers incorporating a map of Romania, the Times newspaper and a photograph of a Stuka dive-bomber.
-It gave the books a palpable sense of urgency and danger.
-Olivia Manning was in Romania during the war, escaping the Nazi onslaught with her husband, first to Greece, then Egypt and later Palestine.
-She led a full life.
+The designer Humphrey Sutton used a layered collage across the three covers incorporating a map of Romania, the Times newspaper and a photograph of a Stuka dive-bomber.
+The black & white source images have been hand-coloured and their angular, compacted shapes give the books a palpable sense of urgency and danger.

 With her subsequent series, the Levant trilogy, they make up the Fortunes of War cycle, described as “the most underrated novels of the twentieth century.”
 In 1987 they were made into a noted television miniseries starring Emma Thompson and Kenneth Branagh.